pulp-platform/bender/README.md

 ### `checkout` --- Checkout all dependencies referenced in the Lock file

 This command will ensure all dependencies are downloaded from remote repositories.
 This is usually automatically executed by other commands, such as `sources` and `script`.

+### `import` --- Copy files from dependencies that do not support bender

+This command will update the dependencies listed in the `external_import` section of the `Bender.yml` file, fetching the files from the remote repositories and applying the necessary patch files.
+This command will print a diff to the patched remote repository.
+If the `--refetch` argument is passed, it will refetch the upstream and apply patched.
+If the `--gen_patch` argument is passed, it will generate additional new patches from the current diff.
+If the `-n/--no_patch` argument is passed, any application of current patches will be suppressed, with `--gen_patch` any existing patch files will be deleted and a new patch created.
+Please make sure you manage the includes and sources required for these files separately, as this command only fetches the files and patches them.
+This is in part based on [lowRISC's `vendor.py` script](https://github.com/lowRISC/opentitan/blob/master/util/vendor.py).

 [aur-bender]: https://aur.archlinux.org/packages/bender
 [releases]: https://github.com/pulp-platform/bender/releases